-- 430. Nor can the Tribunal accept Respondent's argument based on the fact that Claimant paid for the Yukos shares subsequent to their acquisition, including through a series of transactions involving promissory notes.
-The record establishes that the shares were legally acquired in 1999 and 2000 and paid for from 2000 to 2003.108 - 431.
-Finally, the Tribunal cannot accept Respondent's argument that an "Investment," to qualify under the ECT, requires an injection of foreign capital.
+- 488. The Tribunal cannot accept Respondent's argument that an "Investment," to qualify under the ECT, requires an injection of foreign capital.
 Indeed, as already explained above, the definition of investment in Article 1(6) of the ECT does not include any additional requirement with regard to the origin of capital or the necessity of an injection of foreign capital.
 Specifically, paragraph 3 of the ECT Understandings, relating to Article 1(6) of the ECT, is of no assistance to Respondent, as it refers to the "control" facet of Article 1(6), not "ownership."
 The Tribunal refers, again, to the reasoning of the tribunal in the Saluka Award: "the predominant factor which must guide the Tribunal's exercise of its functions is the terms in which the parties to the Treaty now in question have agreed to establish the Tribunal's jurisdiction."
-The Tribunal cannot in effect impose upon the parties a definition of "Investment" other than that which the parties to the ECT, including Respondent, have agreed. - 432.
+The Tribunal cannot in effect impose upon the parties a definition of "Investment" other than that which the parties to the ECT, including Respondent, have agreed. - 489.
 Respondent in its written pleadings argued that the ECT is a treaty whose purpose is to promote foreign investment in the energy sector.
 The Introduction to the ECT prepared by the Energy Charter Secretariat provides, under the heading, "Investment," that "[t]he Treaty ensures the protection of foreign energy investments . . .
-By accepting the Treaty, a state takes on the obligation to extend national treatment, or most-favoured nation treatment (whichever is more favourable), to nationals and legal entities of other
+By accepting the Treaty, a state takes on the obligation to extend national treatment, or most-favoured nation treatment (whichever is more favourable), to nationals and legal entities of other Signatory states who have invested in its energy sector."
+Various provisions of the